2027 Ceramic Artist in Residence Application

 • Ceramic Artist in Residence

-• PoMoArts Ceramic Artist in Residence (CAIR) Residency is a core part of our commitment to nurturing artistic excellence and fostering cultural development in the ceramic arts.
-Designed for emerging ceramic artists, this 6–7month residency combines on-site studio practice with mentorship, research, and community engagement, offering a flexible yet immersive experience tailored to today’s creative professionals.
+• PoMoArts Ceramic Artist in Residence (CAIR) is a core part of our commitment to nurturing artistic excellence and fostering cultural development in the ceramic arts.
+Designed for emerging Canadian ceramic artists, this 6–7 months residency combines on-site studio practice with mentorship, research, and community engagement, offering a flexible yet immersive experience tailored to today’s creative professionals.

-Throughout the residency, emphasis is placed on hands-on making, artistic exploration, teaching, public engagement and includes a solo exhibition.
 PoMoArts ceramic studios are active, collaborative, and supportive environments that host a wide range of programs, including adult classes in wheel throwing, hand building, and sculpture, as well as youth programs and vibrant student studio sessions.
+As part of this dynamic studio community, the CAIR will possess the technical ceramics knowledge and studio experience required to work independently, support studio operations, and engage with students and studio users.

 • Application Information